 Seriously, we like a bit of heat here, but 12 with the seeds?
 For goodness sake, that's mental! 😱

-But you will probably want to remove the seeds from the chillies, or I'm thinking even die-hard chilli fanatics might not be able to eat the dinner. 😉
+But you will probably want to remove the seeds from the chillies, or I think even die-hard chilli fanatics might not be able to eat the dinner. 😉

 You can find the ingredients in any good Chinese/Oriental supermarket.

 Whatever you do, don't leave out the Chinese Shaohsing Rice Wine in the marinade.
-Sainsbury's sell it along with Waitrose.
+Sainsbury's sells it along with Waitrose.

 Shaoxing or Shaohsing wine is one of the most famous varieties of huangjiu, or traditional Chinese wines, fermented from rice.